Patrick Wisdom Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 22nd in MLB.
+- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.87).

-- The Padres have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.
+- The right-hander's most recent time out came on Sunday against the New York Yankees, when he threw 2 2/3 innings, surrendering seven earned runs while allowing seven hits.

-- The righty's last appearance was on Saturday against the New York Yankees, when he tossed seven innings, surrendering two earned runs while giving up five hits.
+- The 36-year-old has put up an ERA of 4.61, with 9.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.